 Install Atom Text Editor

-Now download Atom text editor Debian package file from its official website and install on your system using following commands.
+Now download the Atom text editor Debian package file from its official website and install it on your system using the following commands.

 Start Atom Editor

-Now start Atom text editor using following command or use system menu launcher.
+Now start Atom text editor using the following command or use the system menu launcher.